-If 2020 has taught us anything at all, it’s the value of slowing down.
+If the pandemic has taught us anything at all, it’s the value of slowing down.
 So why hasn’t that translated to how we teach reading to our early learners?
 If there was ever a time to push back on developmentally inappropriate standards for beginning readers, it’s now.
 Because current practice is not only failing to produce children who love to read—it’s failing to even improve reading scores.
 Here’s why:

 In the 1970s, kindergarten ran for half days and focused on play, walking in lines, and naps.
 Only 15 percent of students attended full-day kindergarten programs.
 By the mid 2010s, more than double that percentage of students attended state-run full-day PreK programs.
 Kindergarten standards are now PreK standards, and first grade standards are now kindergarten standards.
 But 4 and 5 year-olds haven’t changed.
 It’s our expectations that are unreasonable.
 Our students suffer failure after failure because we are in the wrong, and many develop anxiety about reading from their first experiences with it.